seifhossam22/Twitter-Data-Analysis-using-Python-Data-Science-Toolbox/README.md

 # Twitter Data Analysis using Python
-Author: Seif Hossam Eldeen

 ## Overview
 This project performs comprehensive analysis and cleaning of Twitter data using Python and Pandas.
 The analysis covers data import, cleaning, function writing, iterators, list comprehensions, lambda functions, variable scoping, and exploratory data analysis.
 The goal is to extract insights about trending keywords and engagement metrics.